TheRealBolle/SE30/PALs/PALs Readme.txt

 UE7 341-0744-A

 The original PALs have been reverse-engineered and equations were rewritten to match the behaviour of the originals - the provided
-JEDEC files are not dumps of the content of the original files.
+JEDEC files are not dumps of the content of the original chips.